Nicolelam8891/things_I_learned_blog/JavaScript/Concepts/ClosuresII.md

   return displayName //greet returs `displayName` function and we assign it to myClosure }
-const myClosure = greet("Alice") //call greet with the argument "Alice" myClosure();
+const myClosure = greet("Alice") //call greet with the argument "Alice" myClosure(); //output: "Alice"
 ```

 > Even though `greet` has finished execution, `firstName` is still accessible when we call myClosure(), because of the closure.
-Due to this, "alice" is logged to the console.
+Due to this, "Alice" is logged to the console.